shonha/EGR314SSH.github.io/docs/Component Selection.md

 **Choice:** Option 3 LM2575-3.3WU

 **Rationale:**  I decided on option 3 because it has a similar pin configuration as the 3.3V regulator we designed in class.
 It is also a buck regulator, having a higher efficiency than most regulators.
-It does have a smaller input voltage range but my stepper motor is only using 5V.
+It also can take an input of 12V which is the amount of power coming from the daisy chain network.